 Welfare Fund Telehealth and Virtual Visits Coverage

-Effective March 18, 2020, the Fund will be covering telehealth visits related to COVID-19 testing at 100% with no member cost sharing.
+The Fund covers telehealth visits related to COVID-19 testing at 100% with no member cost sharing.

-Since 2018, the Fund has covered telehealth and virtual visits for mental and behavioral health services.
-Considering the current situation surrounding the COVID-19 outbreak, effective March 19, 2020 through December 31, 2020, the Fund will now also cover telehealth and virtual visits for medical services.
-Telehealth and virtual visit services not related to COVID-19 testing will be subject to standard plan rules (deductible, office copays, coinsurance, etc.).
+Since 2018, the Fund covers telehealth and virtual visits for mental and behavioral health services.
+Considering the current situation surrounding the COVID-19 pandemic, effective through June 30, 2021, the Fund is also covering telehealth and virtual visits for medical services (for example, with your own doctor).
+Telehealth and virtual visit services not related to COVID-19 testing will be subject to standard Plan rules (deductible, office copays, coinsurance, etc.).

-Effective April 1, 2020, the Fund has a Virtual Visits benefit with MDLIVE.
-Services provided through MDLIVE will be covered at 100% with no member cost sharing.
+The Fund has a Virtual Visits benefit with MDLIVE.
+Services provided through MDLIVE are covered at 100% with no cost-sharing.
 If you need more information on the MDLIVE benefit, please visit https://www.neca-ibew.org/Documents-and-Forms then select “Welfare Summary Material Modifications” then select the “MDLIVE” document, or contact customer service.
 NOTE: MDLIVE has a mandatory guided process of action for patients who present to a virtual visit with specific criteria for having contracted the coronavirus, which includes an ER referral and notification to the patient’s local health department.

 Wellness Power Program Impact

-Due to the Covid-19 outbreak, LabCorp facilities are not available for biometric screenings at this time.
+Due to COVID-19, LabCorp facilities may not available for biometric screenings.
 The Fund’s wellness and disease management partner, Telligen, will have information on the Fund’s wellness website, https://necaibew.totalwellbeinglife.com/ which will let you know when that option for screening becomes available again.

 Additionally, all onsite biometric screening events are postponed indefinitely.